design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/05_calc.md

   * *scale:* The scale factor for the normal vector.
 (This is equivalent to the length of the normal vector.)
 * **Returns:** The normal vector [x, y, z].
 * **Examples:**
-  * normal1 = calc.Normal (polygon1)
+  * normal1 = calc.Normal (polygon1, 1)
-    If the input is non-planar, the output vector will be an average of all normal vector of the triangulated surfaces.
+    If the input is non-planar, the output vector will be an average of all normals vector of the polygon triangles.

 ## ParamTToXyz